x-sushant-x/Rate-Shield/README.md

 #### ⚠️ **Important Information**

 - **Current Limitation:**
-  At present, RateShield only supports the Token Bucket algorithm, which may not fit all use cases.
+  At present, RateShield only supports the Token Bucket & Fixed Window Counter algorithm, which may not fit all use cases.

 - **Under Development:**
   RateShield is still in progress and should not be used in production environments just yet.
 Stay tuned for the official v1.0 release!